Ed Davey: Book

 Davey's autobiography, Why I Care: And why care matters, was released by HarperCollins on 22 May 2025.
 The book is described as "a deeply personal account of life as a carer and a call to support those who care for others."

 Personal life

 In the summer of 2005, Davey married Emily Gasson, the Liberal Democrat candidate for North Dorset at the that year's general election.
 They have a son named John (born December 2007) and a daughter named Ellie.
 John has severe learning and physical disabilities due to an undiagnosed neurological condition and requires round-the-clock care, which is provided by Davey and Gasson as well as external carers, and is a key reason behind Davey's advocacy for carers.
 John also has speech difficulties, spurring Davey's interest in speech therapy.
 The family lives in Surbiton, where Davey also lived before his election to Parliament in 1997.

 Davey is a Christian, who has stated that his faith has an impact on his politics.
+He attends his local Anglican parish church and has written, "I would place my belief as somewhere between the non-Conformist traditions and the liberal wing of the Church of England."

 In addition to his native English, Davey speaks French, German, and Spanish.
 He is a supporter of Notts County FC.